nnaisense/evotorch/docs/user_guide/problems.md

 ## Basic Usage

 One of the most important components of EvoTorch is the definition of problems.
-To define problems, we use the [Problem][evotorch.core.Problem] class, which provides various advanced functionality, including vectorisation, GPU usage, [Ray](https://www.ray.io/) parallelisation and variable population sizes, out of the box.
+To define problems, we use the [Problem][evotorch.core.Problem] class, which provides various advanced functionality, including vectorization, GPU usage, [Ray](https://www.ray.io/) parallelisation and variable population sizes, out of the box.
 The most basic usage of the [Problem][evotorch.core.Problem] class is simply to pass to it a function to minimize or maximize.
 In the following documentation, we will focus on minimization of the Sphere function

 \[
 f(x) = \sum_{i=1}^d x_i^2.